NOC-MSM/SEAsia/docs/source/SWPacific_archer_livljobs4.rst

 * Build notes with:: ~/GitLab/NEMO-RELOC/docs$ make html

-Builds a SW Pacific regional tide-only model using GEBCO bathymetry, FES tidal boundaries.
+Builds a SW Pacific regional tide-only model using GEBCO bathymetry, TPXO tidal boundaries.

 Build on a combination of livljobs4 and ARCHER.